 Take a look at what our graduates say about studying English at the University of Suffolk.

 Find out more about our course partnerships with regional arts organisations, publishers, theatre companies and community groups to offer you exciting opportunities during your studies, including exclusive writing competitions such as the Student New Angle Prize.

-For regular course updates, visit the BA (Hons) English Facebook page.
+For regular course updates, visit our Facebook page.

 Full-time students typically take three twelve-week modules each term during the first two years of their studies for increased subject diversity.
 In the final year, students complete a literature, language or combined dissertation in an area of their choosing, along with four other selected modules.